Skip to content

 Products change.
 The execution foundation does not.

-Owning the platform changes the economics of every AI product built on top of it.
+Owning the execution layer changes the economics of every AI product built on top of it.

 What the platform enables